TTK4155-students-2020/lab-template/ATSAM3X8E/readme.txt

 **************************************************************************************/

 This folder includes files for use with the Arduino DUE:
-"Sam" include the files neccecarry to
+"node_2_linux" include the files neccecarry to get started with ATsam3X8E on Linux "uart_and_printf" includes a simple interface for using printf via UART on the Arduino DUE.
-"uart_and_printf" includes a simple interface for using printf via UART on the Arduino DUE.
+"can" include a simple can library for ATsam3X8E, feel free to adapt it to your needs.

 NOTE: A known bug in the printf library is that the compiler crashes if you put "\n", "\r" etc. in the string.
 A quick fix is to use printf(" ... %c\n\r",' '), which insert a space at the end of the line.